The City Waites

-The City Waites is a British early music ensemble.
+The City Waites were a British early music ensemble.
 Formed in the early 1970s, they specialise in English music of the 16th and 17th centuries from the street, tavern, theatre and countryside — the music of ordinary people.
 They endeavour to appeal to a wide general audience as well as to scholars.
 They have toured the UK, much of Europe, the Middle East, the Far East and the USA, performing everywhere from major concert halls and universities to village squares.
 Collaborations include the National Theatre, the Royal Shakespeare Company and Shakespeare's Globe.
 They can be heard on several movie and TV soundtracks; they broadcast frequently and have made more than 30 CDs.